EternityForest/Gazebo-Network-Protocol/pygazebo/readme.txt

 '''

+==== NetworkManager.SendInformationBroadcast(key,data,formatstring=None) ====

+This lets you send arbitrary information broadcasts.
+Key is the broadcast key, data is the data, and formatstring is a normal gazebo format string(e.g uint8[9], float,float[2][2],enum{a;b;c;d},etc) that described how to translate the data.
+If  ths argument is missing, you must pass the exact raw binary.

 ===== The Gazebo_Slave object =====

 This object represents one slave.

 ==== Gazebo_Slave.params ====
 A dict of all parameters of the slave as NetworkParameter objects

+==== Gazebo_Slave.SaveParameters() ====
+Tell the slave to save all parameters that can be saved to nonvolatile memory.
+This command may take several seconds.
+Watch out, as slaves will likely only support 10,000 to 1,000,000 write cycles.

 ===== The NetworkParameter object =====